ML-Bioinfo-CEITEC/rbp/README.md

  - **Always** write tests.
  - Run tests as `make test` to check everything works, you can also test a specific file or tests in a specific folder with `pytest -v ./tests/test_specific_file.py`.
  - If you added a new dependence, update `setup.py` and `requirements.txt` (ask for help if you need it).
- - Commit the changes to git and push them to GitHub: `git push origin HEAD` (Never `push --force` to master!)
+ - Commit the changes to git and push them to GitHub: `git push` (Never `push --force` to master!)
  - Consider adding an example or a notebook (be nice to future self and the others).
  - Ask somebody else from the lab to discuss the changes you made.
-Document what you have done.
+Document what have you done.

 ### How to rock
 If you develop something big or refactor the whole package, create a new branch `git checkout -b my_huge_feature` and pull request.
 Ask for review before merging to master.

 If you have a problem, probably everyone has a similar problem.
 Ask for help, add more documentation, fix it globally and for everyone.

-If you have an idea how to improve the package, put it on [the List](https://docs.google.com/document/d/16rYS_vpz0vdQ3F9lHVQML1CkQCgohLGFX79erP8NYPY/edit?usp=sharing).
-If you have time, check the List and implement something.
+If you have an idea how to improve the package, put it as an [Issue](https://github.com/ML-Bioinfo-CEITEC/rbp/issues).
+If you have time, check the issues and fix/implement something.

 ### Codestyle
 Linters are your friends.
-For Visual Studio, I recommend PEP-8 and FLAKE8 with minor relaxations (e.g. allow longer lines).
+For Visual Studio, I recommend [PEP-8 and FLAKE8](https://code.visualstudio.com/docs/python/linting#_specific-linters) with minor relaxations (e.g. allow longer lines).

 ### Pushing to Python Package Index